slapfisteur/CherryTree-Docker/README.md

 # CherryTree-Docker
-CherryTree docker who can be used for Debian Buster
+CherryTree docker who can be used on Debian Buster

 `docker build . -t cherrytree`